 Video to notes workflow for lectures, webinars, and tutorials

-Turn videos into notes by summarizing first, searching the transcript, and keeping only the points that matter.
+Turn videos into notes by summarizing first, searching the transcript, and saving only the points that matter.

 Short answer

-To turn video into notes, summarize first, search the transcript second, and keep only claims, examples, numbers, names, and source links.
+To turn video into notes, summarize first, search the transcript second, and save only claims, examples, numbers, names, decisions, and source links.

 Try it on a video now